 - The Council has a well publicised Whistle-blowing policy for receiving and investigating alleged illegality or malpractice.
 This policy allows all staff, councillors, contractors, partners, public and other stakeholders the opportunity to report any concerns regarding malpractice where the interests of others, or of the Council itself, are at risk, safe in the knowledge that they will be protected from suffering any form of retribution as a result.
 As such, it promotes and supports the requirements of the Public Interest Disclosure Act 1998.
-The Policy is regularly reviewed and publicised. - ➤ A customer feedback scheme for the public to make complaints, comments, compliments and constructive criticism about any aspect of the Council's services, which is used to improve these services. - identifying the development needs of members and senior officers in relation to their strategic roles, supported by appropriate training; - Services are delivered by suitably trained and experienced staff, all posts having detailed job descriptions and person specifications while training and development needs are identified through a staff appraisal scheme which ensures that objectives and targets are clear and agreed. - ➤ Training needs of elected councillors are collated via the Councillor Support and Development Group and through political group meetings.
+The Policy is regularly reviewed and publicised. - A customer feedback scheme for the public to make complaints, comments, compliments and constructive criticism about any aspect of the Council's services, which is used to improve these services. - identifying the development needs of members and senior officers in relation to their strategic roles, supported by appropriate training; - Services are delivered by suitably trained and experienced staff, all posts having detailed job descriptions and person specifications while training and development needs are identified through a staff appraisal scheme which ensures that objectives and targets are clear and agreed. - Training needs of elected councillors are collated via the Councillor Support and Development Group and through political group meetings.
 The Council was previously awarded the Member Development Charter by the LGA in recognition of its work in this area, led by the Councillor Support and Development Group. - establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation; - ➤ The Council effectively communicates and consults with the public on a regular basis.
 The Council previously undertook a larger scale consultation exercise as part of the development of the Corporate Plan.
 This was integrated with the annual budget consultation process, the results of which informed the Council's new Corporate Plan and Medium Term Financial Plan.
 This consultation continues as an annual process to inform the Council's priorities. - Enhancing the accountability for service delivery and effectiveness of other public service providers; - ➤ There is an established structure of select committees charged with the responsibility of reviewing and monitoring the Councils performance, which includes holding the Executive to account.
 Their role extends to the scrutiny of external public service organisations operating in the Borough who are periodically called to provide evidence of their activities and to highlight any proposed service changes.

-- incorporating good governance arrangements in respect of partnerships and other joint working as identified by the Audit Commission's report on the governance of partnerships, and reflecting these in the authority's overall governance arrangements; - Appropriate governance arrangements are put in place for each partnership that the Council is involved with.
-A strategic partnership review of all organisations funded via the Community Fund including the five strategic partnership agreements was carried out and the results of this have been implemented to ensure that those governance arrangements are sufficient and where appropriate strengthened.
-Progress is monitored and updated and funding arrangements reviewed.
+- incorporating good governance arrangements in respect of partnerships and other joint working as identified by the Audit Commission's report on the governance of partnerships, and reflecting these in the authority's overall governance arrangements; - Appropriate governance arrangements are put in place for each partnership that the Council is involved with and there are plans for a fundamental review of these arrangements during the next financial year.